OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/maps/index.md

 ## Deprecated Map Shaders

-In the course of supporting productions, certain maps need major interface or changes.
+In the course of supporting productions, certain maps need major interface additions or changes.
 In cases where these changes would break in-progress productions, entirely new maps are created for future use, often with a **_v2** suffix.
 The following maps are not actively supported:

 [ColorCorrectNukeMap](ColorCorrectNukeMap)
 [ColorCorrectHsvMap](ColorCorrectHsvMap)